FAQs and Fun Facts

 - Did you know ~60 to 70% of our body is water?

-- Turning off the tap while brushing teeth for two minutes, twice a day, can save close to 700 litres of drinking water each month.
+- Turning off the tap while brushing teeth for two minutes, twice a day, can save close to 700 litres of drinking water in a month.